ACov96/upscaler/README.md

 python main.py --data-path /path/to/data
 ```

-For my options, run this.
+For more options, run this.
 ```bash
 python main.py -h
 ```